static-frame/static-frame/doc/source/articles/upgrade.rst

-Ten Tips to Aid Your Transition from Pandas to StaticFrame
+Ten Tips for Transitioning from Pandas to StaticFrame
 =============================================================

 Now that Pandas 1.0 is out, it is the perfect time consider upgrading to an alternative that offers a more consistent interface and reduces opportunities for error: StaticFrame.